bcoles/kasld/docs/usage.md

 Each row carries only the boot-stable posture — KASLR state, guaranteed residual entropy (virtual/physical), leaks succeeded/total, unpatched CVE-class count, and the most load-bearing hardening action.
-The host label is the snapshot's filename (`-j` carries no hostname), so name each file after its host when you collect it; this tool does no collection or transport itself.
+The host label is the snapshot's filename (`-j` carries no hostname), so each file must be named after its host at collection time; this tool does no collection or transport itself.
 Output is an aligned text table by default, or `--markdown` (issue trackers), `--csv` (spreadsheets), or `--json` (further tooling).
 A file that is not a valid `kasld -j` snapshot is skipped with a warning rather than aborting the